Field Trips

 CCSS: MP, SL, RI, W, SL, L, RST, WHST

 Learn how to recycle right and become a Deputy of Diversion in partnership with Mecklenburg County’s Wipe Out Waste recycling program.
-Participants will learn about recycling; how it works, why it's important, and how to “recycle right” to divert waste from the landfill.
-Participants will work in teams to become a Deputy of Diversion and make an impact.
-Each participant will earn a certificate and badge that they can take with them and pledge to educate others to Recycle Right.
+Students will learn about recycling; how it works, why it's important, and how to “recycle right” to divert waste from the landfill.
+Students will work in teams to become a Deputy of Diversion and make an impact.
+Each Student will earn a certificate and badge that they can take with them and pledge to educate others to Recycle Right.

 Repair and Rewear